5 Food Procurement Tips For Your Restaurant

-This article offers 5 tips to consider when sourcing goods for a restaurant.
+This article offers five tips to consider when procuring goods for a restaurant, such as:

-- Use A Recipe Management System To Calculate Food Costs
+5. Use a Recipe Management System To Calculate Food Costs for Your Food Procurement

 Every metropolis has multiple companies supplying identical goods.
-Commodity items are often priced equally across the board making it difficult to choose which vendor to rely on.
+Commodity items are often priced equally across the board, making it difficult to choose which vendor to rely on for food procurement.

 Many suppliers may advertise their low, low pricing, but other differentiators like specialized sales reps, excellent customer service, and on-time delivery are could be more important to consider.
 Getting to know your vendor beyond just their price list is critical.